-Project Drawdown ranks reducing food waste as the third most significant strategy for reducing global greenhouse gas emissions.
 Approximately one-third of all food produced globally goes to waste.
-For many individuals, reducing food waste might simply mean better shopping and meal planning.
+For many people, reducing food waste might simply mean better shopping and meal planning.
 But since food waste also occurs from farm to fork, that means there are also systemic opportunities for improvement.
 According to a study by the Center for Behavior and the Environment, composting and reducing food waste are among the seven most impactful actions that individuals and households in the United States can take to reduce their greenhouse gas emissions.
+Project Drawdown attributes 8 percent of total global emissions to just the food we waste.